-The UCI Track Commission has clarified their position on rider eligibility for Team Pursuit and Team Sprint events.
-While there isn’t a specific article stipulating the integration of an older rider in a team of another age category, the Commission stated that a team may enter an older rider in a team, as long as the majority of the team participants’ ages are in the relevant age category.
+The UCI Track Commission has clarified its position on rider eligibility for Team Pursuit and Team Sprint events.
+While there isn't a specific article stipulating the integration of an older rider in a team of another age category, the Commission stated that a team might enter an older rider in a team, as long as the majority of the team participants' ages are in the relevant age category.

-Thus, in Team Sprint, two of the three riders must be the correct age of the age category, and in Team Pursuit, at least three of the four riders must be within the correct age group.
+Thus, in Team Sprint, two of the three riders must be the correct age of the age category, and in Team Pursuit, at least three of the four riders must be within the proper age group.
 A maximum of one rider in each team may be older than the age category.

 Depending on entries, the age categories could be regrouped to include several age groups.
 In that case, the same rule applies: the majority of riders must be within the defined category.
 Only one rider on the team is permitted to be above the age category of the team.

 All riders planning on competing in the Team Sprint event at Masters World Championships should take note of the updated UCI regulations related to rider positioning on the track.
-The lead rider must cross the pursuit line first and must pull off above the sprint line no later than 15 meters beyond the pursuit line.
+The lead rider must first cross the pursuit line and pull off above the sprint line no later than 15 meters beyond the pursuit line.

 Also, pushing between members of the same team is strictly forbidden.
-Failure to comply to Team Sprint regulations could result in relegation or disqualification.
+Failure to comply with Team Sprint regulations could result in relegation or disqualification.
 Please refer to pages 31-36 of the UCI regulations handbook: http://www.uci.ch/mm/Document/News/Rulesandregulation/16/26/54/3-PIS-20170701-E_English.PDF.

 It is important to note that six is the benchmark.
 For example, if there are six riders in men's 65-69 and six in men's 70-74 categories in a combined points race (12 in the race), we will hold two separate medal ceremonies for the two categories.